Managing Users and Groups

 Add users to a new group

-the linus user only belongs to a group of the same name.
+Because of the default configuration defined in /etc/adduser.conf, the linus user only belongs to a group of the same name.

-Let's create a new group that both
+Let's create a new group that both linus and peter belong to.

-For that, we'll use the -a option for the gpasswd
+For that, we'll use the gpasswd -a

-We'll also make the user peter the group administrator
+We'll also make the user peter the group administrator using the -A

-(see man gpasswd
+option (see man gpasswd

 for more details).